Halloween fireworks permits and safety tips

 - Never put any part of your body or head over fireworks.

-- Never insert fireworks into containers (for example, pipes).
+- Never insert fireworks into containers, like pipes for example.

 Cleaning up your fireworks